Ryan Reaves

-Ryan Reaves (born January 20, 1987) is a Canadian professional ice hockey right winger for the San Jose Sharks of the National Hockey League (NHL).
-He has previously played for the Minnesota Wild, St. Louis Blues, Pittsburgh Penguins, Vegas Golden Knights, New York Rangers, and Toronto Maple Leafs.
+Ryan Reaves (born January 20, 1987) is a Canadian-American former professional ice hockey player.
+He played as a right winger for 16 seasons in the National Hockey League (NHL) for the St. Louis Blues, Pittsburgh Penguins, Vegas Golden Knights, New York Rangers, Minnesota Wild, Toronto Maple Leafs, and San Jose Sharks.
 He is the son of former gridiron football player, Willard Reaves, who played in the Canadian Football League (CFL) and National Football League (NFL).

 Playing career

 Youth

 Reaves began playing hockey at age five and football at age eight.
 As a youth, Reaves played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Winnipeg South Monarchs minor ice hockey team.
 Although he played both football and hockey growing up, after tearing his posterior cruciate ligament during a hockey tournament, he was forced to forfeit football as a sport.
 His torn ligament made him unable to compete in the football season prior to his Western Hockey League draft year.
 Reaves was eventually drafted 36th overall by the Brandon Wheat Kings in the 2002 WHL bantam draft.
 Despite his draft selection, Reaves continued to play for the St. John's-Ravenscourt School hockey team where he led them to the 2004 McDonald's Provincial High School Hockey Championship.
 Reaves joined the Wheat Kings for his rookie campaign during the 2004–05 season.
 Prior to the 2005–06 season, Reaves was named an alternate captain alongside Mark Derlago, Riley Day, and Derek LeBlanc.